 Like the standard version of the Chase Freedom®

-card, the Chase Freedom Unlimited® card features an introductory period with 15 months of interest-free financing on both new purchases and balance transfers.
-This comes with a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.
-You can also earn 3% cash back on all purchases in your first year up to $20,000 spent.
-But instead of earning 5% cash back on up to $1,500 in combined purchases from featured merchants you earn 1.5% cash back on all purchases, with no limits.
+card, the Chase Freedom Unlimited® card features a 0% intro APR for 15 months from account opening on purchases and balance transfers, then a variable APR of 16.74% to 25.49% applies.
+This card comes with a 3% intro balance transfer fee when you transfer a balance during the first 60 days your account is open, with a minimum of $5.
+After this 60-day period, a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater applies.
+You can also earn a $150 bonus after you spend $500 on purchases in your first 3 months from account opening.
+Instead of earning 5% cash back on up to $1,500 in combined purchases from featured merchants, you earn a flat 1.5% cash back on all purchases, with no limits.
 There’s also no annual fee for this card.

 6. Blue Cash Everyday® Card from American Express.